Toyosu Station: Platforms

 The subway station has two island platforms located on the third basement ("B3F") level, serving four tracks.
 Originally the two centre tracks were built since the opening and reserved for the future extension to Sumiyoshi, on which were completed on 1 March 2013 for use by terminating services from Wakoshi from the start of the revised timetable on 16 March 2013.
 Following the timetable revision on 15 October 2019 however, tracks 2 and 3 were temporarily shut down and subsequently covered up as a measure to alleviate congestion during the upcoming 2020 Tokyo Olympics, however it is not decided whether the tracks will be used again.

 Yurikamome

 Platforms

 The station consists of a single elevated island platform serving two terminating tracks.

 History

 The subway station opened on 8 June 1988 when the Yurakucho Line was extended from Shintomichō to Shin-kiba.
 The Yurikamome station opened on 27 March 2006 when the line was extended from Ariake.

 The Tokyo Metro station platforms were renumbered 1 to 4 from 1 March 2013 following completion of the two centre tracks for use by terminating trains.

 Passenger statistics

-In fiscal 2012, the Tokyo Metro station was used by an average of 160,196 passengers daily.
-The passenger figures for previous years are as shown below.
+During FY2023, the Tokyo Metro station was used on average by 202,030 passengers daily and the Yurikamome station was used by 33,957 passengers daily.
+The passenger figures for previous years for each station are as shown below.